-MEET ROMAN FOLTAN, EX-ARTESIAN BARTENDER NOW AT THE HELD OF SINGAPORE'S ATLAS
+MEET ROMAN FOLTAN, EX-ARTESIAN BARTENDER NOW AT THE HELM OF SINGAPORE'S ATLAS

 The highly anticipated ATLAS bar in Parkview Square, Singapore is now open, showcasing an impressive luxurious bar offering bespoke Art Deco inspired cocktails.
 The bar is helmed by Roman Foltan, previously of London’s Artesian at The Langham, winner of World’s Best Bar four consecutive times.